CMS-H3PO/H3PO/Analysis/Readme.md

 ```
 (grep for lines containing 'held'; keep only the file names; print only the duplicates)

-If some jobs were held more than once, check which ones by running
+If some jobs were held more than twice, check which ones by running
 ```
 grep -ri held --include="*.log" ${CONDOR_OUTPUT}/*${TIMESTAMP}/ | sort -V | cut -d: -f1 | uniq -d -c
 ```